forwardemail/forwardemail.net/app/views/faq/index.md

 ## What is the max email size limit

-We default to a 25 MB size limit (the same as Gmail), which includes content, headers, and attachments.
+We default to a 50MB size limit, which includes content, headers, and attachments.
+Note that services such as Gmail and Outlook allow only 25MB size limit, and if you exceed the limit when sending to addresses at those providers you will receive an error message.

 An error with the proper response code is returned if the file size limit is exceeded.